7ippo/logForShell/README.md

 ****     Build Dynamic Framework Project SUCCESS      ****
 ```

 **Also** when you find a failure or wrong conditions, you should call `ReportFailure`.
-This will automatically print the calling stack for you to locate the problem source code easily.
+This will automatically print the calling stack logs to locate the problem in source code easily.
 And this will generate failure flag to stop the incoming `Show` method's output.
 In another word, logs will end here.

 ```language-shell
 ReportFailure